tgvashworth/fetch-engine/README.md

 - Clone the repo: `git clone https://github.com/tgvashworth/fetch-engine.git`
 - `cd fetch-engine`
 - `yarn`
-- To run the tests, you need a [Sauce Labs](https://saucelabs.com) account.
-Follow the [zuul documentation](https://github.com/defunctzombie/zuul/wiki/Cloud-testing) instructions.
 - `yarn test` to check it's all working

 `fetch-engine` uses [TypeScript](https://www.typescriptlang.org/).
 To help you write great code, I'd recommend that you get a plugin for your editor or use an IDE like [VS Code](https://code.visualstudio.com/).